As a gardener at Bandi Schaum, below are several guidelines and rules we ask you to adhere to as a member.

 2. Garden plots should be cared for at least once a week.
 Failure to abide by the garden rules and regulations will result in the forfeiture of your plot.
 If a garden plot is not in compliance with the regulations, notification will be sent by email.
 A follow-up inspection will be performed two weeks after the email notice.
 If the plot is still not in compliance, it will be revoked and re-assigned to the next household on the waiting list.
 All fees and produce will be forfeited.

-3. Gardeners are required to volunteer one hour per month for the seven active gardening months during the year.
+3. Gardeners are asked to volunteer one hour per month for the seven active gardening months during the year.
 The active months are April through October.
-Gardeners can find a list of volunteer jobs in the garden shed, or can contact the Steering Committee for more guidance.
+Gardeners can contact the Steering Committee for more guidance.

 4. Compost and mulch are provided by the City Department of Public Works (DPW) when it is available and is not a regular service.

 5. Gardeners are responsible for weeding, cultivating, and watering, and must arrange for someone to maintain the garden plot if they are away.
 Gardeners who forfeit their plots must notify the BSSC; they are not free to re-assign them privately.